dhirajpatra/llama-3-2-ollama/README.md

 This template currently uses the **Llama 3.2 - 1B** model by default, but other models can be integrated as required.

 You can use any of the model as per your system and requirement from **https://ollama.com/library/llama3.2/tags**

 ---

+## Branches

+This repository has three different branches main, chain and vision.

+- Main is the simplisting form of Chatbot which you can start to translate or other kind of chat.
+- Chain is conversational AI bot with LangChain.
+You can add with RAG process easily.
+- Vision is for chat about the image you uploaded into the chat.

+---